-- All incidents must be recorded on NIMBUS (Netherhall Improving Behaviour System Online monitoring tool) with MyConcern used for qualifying cases. - Restorative meetings are the norm and follow faculty arrangements. - Faculty report systems are used under the guidance of the Head of Faculty.
+- All incidents are recorded on NIMBUS (Netherhall Improving Behaviour System) with MyConcern used for qualifying cases. - Restorative practices are the norm and follow faculty arrangements. - Faculty report systems and behaviour practices are used under the direction of the Head of Faculty.